decaporg/decap-cms/website/content/docs/gitlab-backend.md

      auth_endpoint: oauth/authorize
    ```

-**Note:** In both cases, GitLab also provides you with a client secret.
+**Note:** In all cases, GitLab also provides you with a client secret.
 You should *never* store this in your repo or reveal it in the client.